krazy527/daily-learning-log/README.md

-# MySQL
+# Zustand

-This is an experimental project on MySQL.
+This is an experimental project on Zustand.